BU-ISCIII/virology_training/resources/galaxy/exercises/SARS-CoV-2_trainig.md

 ![samtools_mpileup2](../docs/images/samtools_mpileup2.png)
 ![samtools_mpileup3](../docs/images/samtools_mpileup3.png)

+:warning: If you are working with two samples, don't forget to run [samtools mileup](#mpileup) steps with the other sample.

 ### VarScan

 Now, with the mpileup file you can start the variant calling process.
 You will use a program called VarScan, so you have to search for "_varscan_" in the search bar and select "_VarScan for variant detection_".
 Then select the following parameters: